suchialex/CINS3002-CW06/instructions.md

   Parameters: This function doesn't accept any parameters
   Return: It returns a string (the validated product name)

-  Description:
+  **Description:**
   The purpose of this function is to ask the user to provide a product name and check if it is a valid name - which is,
   - all alphabetical characters
   - special characters are allowed
   - no numbers allowed
   - cannot be all spaces

-  If user enters a valid product name, we format it where the first character of each word is capitalized, and return this formatted valid name to the calling function.
+  If user enters a valid product name, we format it where the first character of each word is capitalized, and return this formatted valid name to the calling function
-  If the user enters an invalid name, we print `Invalid Product Name` entered, and ask user to provide product name again.
+  If the user enters an invalid name, we print `Invalid Product Name` entered, and ask user to provide product name again
   The whole process is repeated until the user enters a valid product name

 <details>
-  <summary>Code Logic</summary>
+  <summary>🔑 Code Logic</summary>

   - Set a flag called valid to False
   - Start a while loop by checking if valid is False